-A metadata collection refers to a set of metadata instances that are being maintained and accessed as a coherent set of information.
+A metadata collection refers to a set of open metadata instances that are being maintained and accessed as a coherent set of information.
 These instances are explicitly typed using open metadata type definitions (TypeDefs).

 Typically, metadata collections are stored in a single metadata repository.
 However, the Open Metadata Access Services (OMASs) provide access to a federated metadata collection called the enterprise metadata collection.

 The enterprise metadata collection is the metadata collection that is the combination of metadata from all metadata collections held by the open metadata repositories that are members of the same open metadata repository cohorts as the server where the enterprise repository services are enabled.